Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness: Conclusion

 \section{Conclusion}

-We show that the set of adjoint symmetries admitted by the PDEs is identical to the one of differential substitutions of nonlinear self-adjointness, and then build a correspondence between symmetries and conservation laws via formula (\ref{formula}), which avoids integral operation by multiplier method and extends the results of Noether' theorem.
-Furthermore, we demonstrate that the set of differential substitutions contains the one of conservation law multipliers as a subset.
+We show that the set of adjoint symmetries admitted by the PDEs is identical to the one of differential substitutions of nonlinear self-adjointness, and then express the correspondence between symmetries, adjoint symmetries and conservation laws via formula (\ref{formula}), which avoids integral operation by multiplier method.
+Furthermore, we demonstrate that the set of differential substitution of nonlinear self-adjointness contains the one of conservation law multipliers as a subset.
+Three different types of examples illustrate our results.
 In addition, the presented results, after proper arrangements, can be applied to study approximate nonlinear self-adjointness of perturbed PDEs \cite{ib-2011,zhang-2013,zhang-2014}.
-We will report these results in the future work.